 Case in point: The most recent NDIS Price Guide changes to group bookings and centre-based activities.
 For support organisations offering these services, non-face-to-face supports will no longer be a part of the ratioed price limit from 1 July 2021.
-This means providers will claim non-face-to-face support for these services as a separate line item that still needs to relate to the face-to-face service provided.
+This means providers will claim non-face-to-face support for these services as a claim (not a line item) that still needs to relate to the face-to-face service provided.

 The hefty administration required to stay on top of the numbers and changes like these squeezes resources at provider organisations of every size and takes focus away from where you want it — on your customers.

 But, there is one way to overcome the struggle of invoicing NDIS services: connected workflows.
 Let’s dive into what that is and what it means for disability service providers.

 How NDIS service providers can boost admin efficiency and get paid daily

 At GoodHuman, we have been working with NDIS service providers across Australia to create a solution to their billing woes.
 What we uncovered is that building margins into the NDIS Price Guide is an arduous task.
 There is no room for inefficiency of any kind — and yet the process of administering the NDIS Price Guide itself is wildly inefficient.
 Worse still, submitting invoices with an error forces many service providers to operate at a loss while teams hunt for answers.

 Overwhelmingly, the work required to stay up to date with the NDIS Price Guide and cross-check line items against each customer’s service agreement means that invoices are taking weeks or even months to be paid.